polterguy/phosphorusfive/core/p5.core/README.md

 The context argument passed into your Active Event handlers, is the application context, from which the Active Event was raised from within.
-The ActiveEventArgs, contains the name of the Active Event, and more importantly the "Node", containing the arguments, passed back and forth, into your handler.
-Whatever you change in your "Args" property of your ActiveEventArgs from within your Active Event handler, will be returned back to the caller by reference.
+The ActiveEventArgs, contains the name of the Active Event, and more importantly the `Node`, through its `e.Args` property, containing the arguments, passed back and forth, into your handler.

+Whatever you change in your "Args" property of your ActiveEventArgs from within your Active Event handler, will be returned back to the caller by reference through the `e.Args` property of the `ActiveEventArgs` argument passed into your Active Event.

 Notice, if you use p5.core in combination with p5.webapp, then each request has its own application context.
 And the application context contains the user's